camalot/streamerbot-actions/goal/Readme.md

 This is [Streamer.Bot](https://streamer.bot) actions with overlay to track revenue for a goal.

-These actions can be imported in to streamer.bot from the file: `./goal.action`
+These actions can be imported in to streamer.bot from the file: `./goal.action` in the release package

 ![](https://i.imgur.com/DaAo0Ib.png)